ironboy/react-rapide/README.md

-An example of collecting your state variables in an object.
+An example of using the useOutletContext hook